jalexstark/heptodes/zebraix/doc/gfm/background/RatQuad.md

 # Topic: Practical method for finding polynomials

-The scheme for specifying an RQS in terms of control points $p_1$ and
+The scheme for specifying an RQC in terms of control points $p_1$ and
 $p_2$ is often convenient, but we need to be able to convert to a canonical form.
 The form that we adopt is the one with $p_m$, $w_A$,
 $w_B$ and $w_C$, modified such that if $w_B$ is zero and $p_m$